-(c) Routine aspects of the Company’s business involving products, plants, employees, customers and production.
+(c) Routine, immaterial, aspects of the Company’s business involving products, plants, employees, customers and production.

-2. Matters that you may not discuss outside the Company (including in any social media posts or other manner that is generally available to outsiders via the Internet), except to the extent that the Company has publicly announced and widely disseminated them, include any of the following:
+3. For example, matters that you may not discuss outside the Company (including in any social media posts or other manner that is generally available to outsiders via the internet), except to the extent the Company has publicly announced and widely disseminated them, include any of the following:

 (a) Actual or projected sales, earnings, significant capital expenditures or significant borrowings.

-(c) Any non-routine action or event such as a proposed joint venture, merger, acquisition or disposition of shares or assets; major new products, discoveries or services; a change in control or a significant change in management; major financing; significant litigation; a significant change in capital investment plans; significant change in operating or financial circumstances; significant labour disputes; significant lay-offs; a tender offer for another company’s securities; and significant changes in the Company’s asset values, products or lines of business.
+(c) Any non-routine action or event such as a proposed joint venture, merger, acquisition or disposition of shares or assets; major new products, discoveries or services; a change in control or a significant change in management; major financing; significant litigation; a significant change in capital investment plans; significant change in operating or financial circumstances; significant labor disputes; significant layoffs; a cybersecurity incident; a tender offer for another company’s securities; and significant changes in the Company’s asset values, products or lines of business.

 Trading Prohibitions and Guidelines